 - The Office of the Provost, Academic Affairs, posts links relating to curriculum development: in particular,

-- the Board of Undergraduate Studies is designed to bring together in a single forum the undergraduate Schools of Loyola University Chicago (the College of Arts & Sciences, the Quinlan School of Business, the School of Communication, the School of Education, the Marcella Niehoff School of Nursing, the School of Social Work, the School of Continuing and Professional Studies, the Institute of Environmental Sustainability, and Arrupe College) together with other academic and student development units, for the purpose of coordinating, reviewing, and making recommendations about matters affecting the quality of undergraduate education at Loyola University Chicago;
+- the Board of Undergraduate Studies is designed to bring together in a single forum the undergraduate Schools of Loyola University Chicago (the College of Arts & Sciences, the Quinlan School of Business, the School of Communication, the School of Education, the School of Environmental Sustainability, the School of Health Sciences and Public Health, the Marcella Niehoff School of Nursing, the School of Social Work, the School of Continuing and Professional Studies, and Arrupe College) together with other academic and student development units, for the purpose of coordinating, reviewing, and making recommendations about matters affecting the quality of undergraduate education at Loyola University Chicago;

 - the Graduate Studies Coordinating Board is established as an oversight board for the purpose of coordinating, reviewing, and providing recommendations about graduate studies and program issues across the Schools that provide graduate education at Loyola University Chicago;